amphp/http-client/README.md

 # Artax HTTP Client

 Artax is a full-featured HTTP/1.1 client as specified in RFC 2616.
 Its API is designed to simplify standards-compliant HTTP resource traversal and RESTful web service consumption without obscuring the underlying HTTP protocol.
+The code manually implements the HTTP over TCP sockets; as such it has no dependency on PHP's disastrous `curl_*` API and requires no non-standard PHP extensions.

 > **HEY!** Checkout out the [EXAMPLES SECTION](https://github.com/rdlowrey/Artax/tree/master/examples)
 > to see some of the cool stuff Artax can do.
 Or, scroll to the bottom of this file to see examples